kienabcdf/Rhythm-Rush-project___SDL_game___/README.md

-#Introduction to the Project
+# Introduction to the Project
 Welcome to the Rhythm Rush project!

 Rhythm Rush is a dynamic rhythm game developed using C++ programming language and utilizing the SDL library for building.
 The project is created by Tran Trung Kien - a student at the University of Technology, Vietnam National University, as part of an assignment in the course.

-#For teacher:
+# For teacher:

 Full name: Tran Trung Kien

 Student ID: 23020087

-Achievement: Aim to achieve a score of 10, with the following reasons:
+Achievement: Aim to achieve a score of 9.5, with the following reasons:

-#Features:
+# Features:

 Engaging rhythm-based gameplay with exciting challenges.